-The PFH guest passes will facilitate access for guests/visitors of accredited persons accommodated in or working in the PFH.
+The PFH guest pass will facilitate access for guests/visitors of accredited persons accommodated in or working in the PFH.
 Guest passes may only be requested by accredited persons with "PFH" entitlement on their PIAC.
-The PFH Guest Pass is issued for a single day.
+The guest pass is issued for a single day.